Cold Hardy Tea Plant

 1. Place a teaspoon or two of your dried tea leaves into your tea pot

 2. Slowly pour boiling water into your tea pot and let sit for 5 minutes

-This tea plant has the ability to turn into a tree if left unattended, so if your intentions are to harvest this plant for tea, prune it regularly to keep it small.
-With a continuous supply of antioxidant-rich tea, you and your family are certain to adore the Camellia Sinensis!
+This tea plant has the ability to turn into a tree if left unattended, so if your intentions are to harvest it for tea, prune it regularly to keep it small.

 Tea has long been a popular drink.
 In fact, worldwide, tea is far more popular than coffee.
 The Camellia Sinensis plant is at the epicenter of tea commerce, as it is a favorite of many tea growers worldwide.
 This evergreen plant's young leaves can be processed to yield the ever popular beverage.
 Creating a special area in your garden or landscape will certainly give a brand new meaning to the term "Tea Time."